cwi-dis/iotsa/readme.md

 The optional `early` argument signifies that the module should be initialized early, this is generally used only by the WiFi module.

+### iotsaWifi.h

+Handles WiFi configuration, factory reset and (if enabled) over-the-air programming.
+This is technically a module, but unlike other modules it is not really optional.
+This module also opens and/or initializes the SPIFFS filesystem (for historical reasons).

+If the iotsa server is operating in normal (production) mode a user can access URL `/wificonfig` to request configuration mode, factory reset or ota-programming mode.
+The user must then turn power off and on again within 2 minutes to switch the iotsa server to its new mode, for another 2 minutes.
+If nothing happens during this period the server reboots and reverts to normal mode.

+The intention of requiring a power cycle is that any "dangerous" operation requires both network access (to request the operation) and physical access (to turn power on and off).

+On a factory reset all configuration information (literally: _all_) is forgotten and the iotsa device is completely new again.

+In ota-programming mode the device functions normally, but can also be reprogrammed using the Arduino IDE and its OTA facilities.

+In configuration mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
+The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
+Here it is possible to change the normal (production) WiFi network to connect to and the password.

+If a device is new (it has no WiFi network name) it will enter configuration mode automatically.
+If a device cannot find its configured WiFi network it will enter configuration mode for 2 minutes and then reboot.

+### iotsaSimple.h

+Allows implementing a module using two simple C functions.
+See the _hello_ section above for details.

 ### iotsaConfigFile.h

 Two classes to save and load configuration variables to a file (on the SPIFFS file system in the flash memory chip). `IotsaConfigFileLoad` is used to load configuration values and `IotsaConfigFileSave` to store them.